yandex/mapsapi-codestyle/js.md

     // ...
 }
 ```
-  * Logical operator statements should not be used for conditional branching:
+  * Logical operators should not be used for conditional branching:

 **Good:**